judka-uriel/uriel-book/uriel_en.md

 of the program that needed to be completed onto the screen.
-Thus, I could look at the screen without touching the keyboard, which even according to the strictest opinions is not considered work and does not fall into any of the 39 categories of *melachot*.
+Thus, I could look at the screen without touching the keyboard, which even according to the strictest opinions is not considered work and does not fall into any of the 39 categories of *melakhot*.
 For example, in precisely the same way synagogues have computer screens hanging on the walls showing information about prayer times, and these screens continue displaying content during Shabbat, and everyone can look at them and receive information from the screen.
 For this same reason